 Since it's such a relaxing practice, reflexology can make a great addition to any bedtime ritual.
 Consult with the foot reflexology chart as you go through this 15-minute reflexology routine that corresponds to body parts that are important for sleep.

-1. Relax the feet, one at a time, with simple relaxation techniques: pressing and squeezing, lightly slapping or gently kneading—whatever feels good.
-Finish by pressing and holding your thumb on the solar plexus point of each foot for 5-10 seconds each.
+1. Relax the feet, one at a time, with simple relaxation techniques.
+Consider pressing and squeezing, lightly slapping or gently kneading—whatever feels good.
+Finish by pressing and holding your thumb on the solar plexus point of each foot for 5 to 10 seconds each.

-2. On the bottom of each foot, "walk" your thumb up from the base of the heel to each toe (imagine your thumb is a caterpillar inching its way up your foot), then press these reflex points with the outer edge of your thumb or tip of your forefinger:
+2. On the bottom of each foot, "walk" your thumb up from the base of the heel to each toe (again, imagine your thumb is a caterpillar inching its way up your foot), then press these reflex points with the outer edge of your thumb or tip of your forefinger: